cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Guard’s SBA-SR offers the added benefit of being able to detect unknown exploits to unknown vulnerabilities without the use of signatures.
 It can help protect services without the usual race between CVEs, Exploits, and Patches.

 SBA-SR may also be embedded in Web Application Firewall (WAF) that maintains per service state and is capable of analyzing incoming/ongoing traffic and detecting threads and ongoing attacks.
-Solutions like [Coraza](https://coraza.io) or [Curiefense](https://www.curiefense.io/) and many others provide anomaly scores for requests and decide whether to block them based on predefined thresholds.
+Solutions like <!-- cspell:disable --> [Coraza](https://coraza.io) or [Curiefense](https://www.curiefense.io/) <!-- cspell:enable --> and many others provide anomaly scores for requests and decide whether to block them based on predefined thresholds.
 Such anomaly scores can evolve to offer SBA-SR features.

 #### Data in Transit